MediBoss/Scripts/README.md

 # Scripts

-This repository coontains many scripts i am leraning using Al Sweigart's "Automating the boring stuff with python".
+This repository contains many scripts that i am learning using Al Sweigart's "Automating the boring stuff with python".